 How to Pay Rent by Credit Card

-You can use any of the following services to pay rent by credit card.
+You can use any of the following payment services to pay rent by credit card.
 Bear in mind that some of these services require landlord approval.
-If you’re not sure whether your landlord is OK with credit card payments, ask them in advance or choose a service that doesn’t directly involve landlords, such as RadPad.
+If you’re not sure whether your landlord is OK with credit card payments, ask them in advance or choose a third-party service that doesn’t directly involve landlords.

-Plastiq charges a flat 2.5% transaction fee for all credit cards.
-The transaction fee for debit cards is 1%.
+Plastiq charges a flat 2.85% transaction fee for all credit cards.
+There is no transaction fee for bank transfers.
 Your landlord can choose from check, wire transfer, or ACH transfer payments, and you’ll be notified once payment clears.
 Electronic transfers take no more than three business days to settle.

 PayPal Checkout has built-in credit card processing capabilities.
-PayPal charges 2.9% plus $0.30 per transaction, making it one of the costlier options on this list.
-Its main advantage is near-instantaneous settlement – a boon for last-minute payers.
+PayPal charges a flat fee of 3.00% plus $0.49 per transaction, making it one of the costlier options on this list.
+Its main advantage is near-instantaneous settlement — a boon for last-minute payers.